cyberneticmythosx/CipherKey-Genie/README.md

 Feel free to contribute, report issues, or suggest enhancements!

-## Acknowledgments

-- Special thanks to [OpenSSL](https://www.openssl.org/) for cryptographic functionality.
-- ASCII art adapted from [ASCII Art Archive](https://www.asciiart.eu/).

-Happy password generating with CipherKey Genie! 🌟
+### Happy password generating with CipherKey Genie! 🌟